 3. Know indications and basic side effects

-You need to know why a drug would be prescribed or used, how it might affect the milk (e.g., discolors the milk), how it might affect the baby’s behavior (lethargy?), or the mother’s ability to feed or care for her infant.
+For pharm/tox questions, you need to know why a drug would be prescribed or used, how it might affect the milk (e.g., discolors the milk), how it might affect the baby’s behavior (lethargy?), or the mother’s ability to feed or care for her infant.

 4. Know your social and recreational drugs

-Alcohol, caffeine, and other substances are “fair game” for the IBLCE exam.
+Alcohol, caffeine, and other substances are “fair game” for the IBLCE Exam.
 Know the basics of drugs that have adverse effects, especially substances that are abused.

 5. Brush up on environmental toxins